someobserver/recurgence/math/appendix-a/index.md

 \frac{d}{dt}\left(\frac{\partial^2 C_k(p, t)}{\partial \psi_i(p) \partial \psi_j(q)}\right) = \Phi(C_{\mathrm{mag}}(p, t)) \cdot \chi_{ijk}(p, q, t)
 $$

 This requirement places nontrivial constraints on the dynamics of the underlying fields $\psi_i$.
-In particular, it may call for additional terms in the evolution equations for $\psi_i$, and may depend on a separation of timescales between rapid field adjustments and slower structural evolution.
+It may call for additional terms in the evolution equations for $\psi_i$, and may depend on a separation of timescales between rapid field adjustments and slower structural evolution.
 The precise analytic mechanism by which this compatibility is realized remains an open subject of investigation.

 ---